-Perfect for Christmas, or entertaining friends, this delicious smoked salmon dip with crostini, is a little moreish.
+Perfect for the holidays, as an appetizer or shared platter.
+This delicious smoked salmon dip recipe served with homemade crostini, is simply moreish.
 With a few (not so) secret ingredients, this recipe with its smoked, citrus, spice and umami flavours will take your taste buds on a tantalising journey.
-And will leave your brain saying ‘more please’.
+And will leave your brain saying 'more please'.

 This is one of those dishes we have tweaked and improved over time and always comes out to play at Christmas.
 Our recipe includes some traditional salmon pairings, citrus, cream cheese and good seasoning.
-Then we add a few other tasty ingredients to give the dish a kick and send those taste buds tingling.
-We have the umami flavour of worcestershire sauce, a hint of smoked paprika and a kick of spice from the horseradish and mustard seeds.
-Making it one of those moreish dishes that makes your mouth water just thinking about it!
-We should know!
+Then we add a few other tasty ingredients to give the dish a nice kick!
+Making it one of those moreish dishes that your friends and family will be asking you to make again.

 What is the difference between cold smoked salmon and hot smoked salmon?